Ivanjica: Geography

 Ivanjica lies in the southwest of Serbia, at the bank of the Moravica river.
 It is surrounded by the mountain ranges of Golija, Javor, Mučanj, Čemerno and Radočelo and is in a valley.
-Ivanjica's highest elevation is 1833 m, at the Jankov Kamen peak.
+Ivanjica's highest elevation is 1833 m, at the Jankov Kamen peak of Golija.
 The mountains in this area belong to the Dinaric range.
 The local environment includes forests and clearings, pastures, springs and rivers, wild fruit, 'medicinal' herbs and various game.

 The river system of the municipality and its neighborhood is made up of clear fast-flowing mountain rivers: the Moravica, the Studenica and the Nošnica which, together with their tributaries, curve down the Moravica mountains.
 There are and two small lakes: Nebeska Suza and Tičar Lake.

 Climate

 Ivanjica has a humid continental climate (Köppen climate classification: Dfb), that's very close to an oceanic climate (Köppen climate classification: Cfb).

 Settlements

 Aside from the town of Ivanjica, the municipality of Ivanjica includes the following 48 settlements: